 The Pope does not live in a vacuum, as some would have us believe.
 He is well aware of the currents of dissent and apostasy in the Church because he consults the finest body of practical and moral theologians in the world.
 Because of the terrible spiritual and demographic damage wreaked by contraception, the Vatican issued more than one hundred denunciations of it during the 20th Century alone.

-Perhaps the most direct affirmation of Church teaching was presented by St. John Paul, who said that “On my part I owe it to my Apostolic Office to reaffirm as clearly and as strongly as possible what the Church of Christ teaches in this respect, and to reiterate vigorously her condemnation of artificial contraception and abortion.”[xvi]
-He also said that “Anti-life actions such as contraception and abortion are wrong and are unworthy of good husbands and wives.”[xvii]
+Perhaps the most direct affirmation of Church teaching was presented by St. John Paul, who said, “On my part I owe it to my Apostolic Office to reaffirm as clearly and as strongly as possible what the Church of Christ teaches in this respect, and to reiterate vigorously her condemnation of artificial contraception and abortion.”[xvi]
+He also said, “Anti-life actions such as contraception and abortion are wrong and are unworthy of good husbands and wives.”[xvii]

 The teaching of the Catholic Church on contraception has not changed ― and can never change.
 In 1988, St. John Paul summarized the Church’s teaching regarding birth control in a single sentence: “No personal or social circumstances have ever or can ever justify such an [contraceptive] act.”[xviii]
 He also firmly stated that the ban on contraception “cannot be questioned by the Catholic theologian,” much to the consternation of dissenting theologians in the Western world.[xix]